7 Patterns for long-running agent harnesses

 The pattern: Each task = one commit.
 The git log becomes a readable history of what the agent built.

-After each invocation, the harness checks git rev-parse HEAD before and after each invocation.
+The harness checks git rev-parse HEAD before and after each invocation.
 If HEAD changed, a commit happened, which means progress.
 The commit messages follow a convention:

 [FEAT-006] Dashboard CRM stats, seed data, 7 system tests